pushdown99/pushdown99.github.io/blog/_posts/2019-03-19-using-composer.md

 author: haeyeon.hwang
 tags: [php]
 description: >
-  Enter Composer – a sleek and simple dependency manager for PHP.
-Some of you might already be familiar with similar dependency managers like PIP for Python or NPM for Node.js.
-Simply put, Composer will streamline all of your project’s dependencies in a single place.
+  A sleek and simple dependency manager for PHP.
+Some of you might already be familiar with similar dependency managers like pip, npm
 image: /assets/img/blog/node.js.png
 hide_image: true
 ---